Botsford, Connecticut

 Botsford is a village of Newtown in Fairfield County, Connecticut, United States.
+As of the 2020 census, Botsford had a population of 499.
 The town of Newtown has one political body, but consists of multiple geographic subdivisions.
 It currently contains a fire department and post office.
 CT 25 runs along the western part of the village.
 Botsford was listed as a census-designated place prior to the 2020 census.

 Robert Winkler, naturalist and author of Going Wild: Adventures with Birds in the Suburban Wilderness, is a resident.

 The Connecticut Green Industries Council, a partner of UConn in the NextGenCT project is headquartered in town.
-The Council also routinely testifies on agricultural and certain local matters to the Connecticut General Assembly.
+The council also routinely testifies on agricultural and certain local matters to the Connecticut General Assembly.